 What are the baby constipation symptoms?

-Another sign of constipation can be your baby straining or finding it painful or difficult to poo, which may cause them to make little grunting noises.
+Another sign of constipation can be your little one straining or finding it painful or difficult to poo, which may cause baby to make grunting noises.
 ‘They may also be distressed, seem uncomfortable or strain to open their bowels, and do small, hard, pellet-like poos’ says Philippa.
 If your baby does find it painful, they may also hold back from pooing which can cause a vicious circle.
 Other symptoms to look out for are a hard stomach, stomach pain, gassy and refusing food.

 If your child is potty trained and they start to soil their pants with diarrhoea this could be a sign of constipation.
 When runny poo leaks out around the hard or constipated poo this is called overflow soiling.